xp44mm/FslexFsyacc/docs/FSharpGrammar/the specification of version 4.1 of the F# language.md

   If *token* is a constant numeric literal, the pair of tokens is merged.
 For example, adjacent tokens `-` and `3` becomes the single token `“-3”`.
 Otherwise, the tokens remain separate.
 However the `“-”` token is marked as an `ADJACENT_PREFIX_OP` token.

-  This rule does not apply to the sequence `*token1* - *token2*`, if all three tokens are adjacent and *token1* is a terminating token from expression forms that have lower precedence than the grammar production expr = MINUS expr.
+  This rule does not apply to the sequence `*token1* - *token2*`, if all three tokens are adjacent and *token1* is a terminating token from expression forms that have lower precedence than the grammar production `expr = MINUS expr`.

-  For example, the - and b tokens in the following sequence are not merged if all three tokens are adjacent:
+  For example, the `-` and `b` tokens in the following sequence are not merged if all three tokens are adjacent:

 ```fsharp
 > a-b
 ```

 - Otherwise, the usual grammar rules apply to the uses of `-` and `+`, with an addition for `ADJACENT_PREFIX_OP`:

 ```js